 What COW means is that copying packets without modifying them is very cheap (in terms of CPU and memory usage) and modifying them can be also very cheap.
 What is key for proper COW implementations is being able to detect when a given modification of the state of a packet triggers a full copy of the data prior to the modification: COW systems need to detect when an operation is "dirty" and must therefore invoke a true copy.

 Dirty operations:

-- Packet::RemoveTag()
+- ns3::Packet::AddHeader

-- Packet::Add()
+- ns3::Packet::AddTrailer

-- both versions of ns3::Packet::AddAtEnd()
+- both versions of ns3::Packet::AddAtEnd

+- ns3::Packet::RemovePacketTag

 Non-dirty operations: